∞ STAGE THREE ∞

 A parallel-parked motorcade of high-mileage rattletraps lined both sides of the WPA vintage cul-de-sac, and I saw no red curbing, so settled on in.
 A key lock of the ignition brought a measure of relief: no meters or towaway signs; fresh, bracing environs, beautiful neighborhood, top of the town.
 Still, there was something about the neighbors.

 “So then maybe it’s the jumper cables,” said a rail thin, pencil-neck Rasputin named Clifford, between chomps on a slightly bruised Gravenstein.

 “Naw, they’re good.
-It’s the generator brushes, I’m telling ya,” Eric insisted, straightening up from a heavy lean over my right front fender, his voice echoing between the Volvo’s windshield and opened hood.
+It’s the generator, I’m telling ya,” Eric Graffney insisted, straightening up from a heavy lean over my right front fender, his voice echoing between the Volvo’s windshield and opened hood.
 He was a curly dishwater haired wrench jockey with everything south-coast aspirational about himself but a cratered complexion.
 “Here, you got a screwdriver?”

 “Uh, there’s one in here somewhere,” I said, glancing about the car’s interior from the driver’s seat.
-“But actually, I’m kind of trying to keep away from sharp objects these days…”
+“But I’m kinda trying to keep away from sharp objects these days…”

 “No, but it might be burned out,” Eric said, having bounded around to the driver’s side window, looking in over my shoulder at the black padded dashboard.

 “Yeah, I know the feeling,” I said, slumping at the wheel as the Volvo backfired and died all over again, lacking a sustained spark.

 “I say let’s yank the whole damn generator while we’ve still got daylight,” Eric wiped his hands with a Gunky red shop rag. “ I have metric wrenches in my car…”